 Vancouver

-Founded in 1825, this port city on the Columbia River has a terrific selection of antiques shops.
-Nearly a dozen are located through Vancouver’s lively downtown and Uptown Village neighborhoods.
-In this city that’s especially strong on vintage and consignment wear, some top stops for fashion hunters should be Most Everything Vintage and House of the Vintage—the latter is also an excellent source of collectibles and furnishings.
-Other great emporia for household items and gifts include the beautifully curated French Door (note the extensive selection of planters, baskets, and other accent pieces), Mackensie’s Treasures Vintage for antique jewelry, and Main Street Vintage, a popular multi-dealer shop.
+Nestled along the Columbia River, Vancouver Washington has a terrific selection of antique shops.
+Nearly a dozen are located in downtown and the Uptown Village neighborhood.
+Top stops for fashion hunters should be Most Everything Vintage and House of the Vintage—the latter is also an excellent source of collectibles and furnishings.
+Other great shops for household items and gifts include the beautifully curated French Door, Mackensie’s Treasures Vintage for antique jewelry, and Main Street Vintage, a popular multi-dealer shop.
 Fans of literary treasures shouldn’t miss Vintage Books, on the city’s east side.

 Cle Elum

 In this charming town east of Snoqualmie Pass, you’ll find remnants of the coal mining, timber, and railroad industries.
-Tuckaway Antique Mall is stocked floor-to-ceiling with treasures such as cast-iron sewing machines, antique tobacco tins, and colorful glassware, many of them dating back to the town’s heyday.
-Less than a half-hour drive down Interstate 90, the famed Thorp Fruit & Antique Mall draws treasure hunters from all over the Pacific Northwest.
-And while you’re here browsing for vintage goods, you can also pick up seasonal fresh fruit, including juicy Washington apples, peaches, and cherries.
+Tuckaway Antique Mall is stocked floor-to-ceiling with treasures such as antique tobacco tins and colorful glassware, many of them dating back to the town’s heyday.
+Less than a half-hour drive down Interstate 90, the iconic Thorp Fruit & Antique Mall offers vintage goods with a side of seasonal fresh fruit, including juicy Washington apples, peaches, and cherries.

 Olympia